IslaMurtazaev/tower-defense-ai-agent/README.md

-# Optimized Defender Deployment in a Tower Defence Game
+# Tower Defense AI Agent

 *"What is dead may never die... but with good AI, it dies much faster."*